BoostedColliderAnalysis/BoCA/Readme.md

 * use standard library when possible
 * avoid heap allocation `new`
 * prefer references `&` over pointers `*`
-* Classes and functions are written in CamelCase
+* Classes and Functions are written in CamelCase
 * variables are written small_with_underscore
 * member_variables_ and TemplateParamter_ end on an underscore